Mr. Wong (web series): Reception

 The series had a negative reaction from critics in the mainstream media and Asian American groups, yet maintained a limited cult following.
 Scott Bass of Streaming Media described the comedy of Mr. Wong as "so edgy" that he could not "imagine seeing it on TV."

+Home video

+In January 2004, it was reported that Mr. Wong would be receiving a home video release on DVD and VHS on February 17, 2004.
+The home video releases features all 14 episodes of the Mr. Wong series and includes a never-aired installment and behind-the-scenes features.